Kazmirchuk/nats-tcl/README.md

 The API reference documentation is split into [Core NATS](CoreAPI.md), [JetStream](JsAPI.md) and [Key-Value Store](KvAPI.md).

+LLM-generated documentation with more information about implementation details is available at [DeepWiki](https://deepwiki.com/Kazmirchuk/nats-tcl/) (useful for contributors).

 ## Supported platforms

 The package is written in pure Tcl, without any C code, and so will work anywhere with Tcl versions 8.6 or 9 and [Tcllib](https://core.tcl-lang.org/tcllib/doc/trunk/embedded/md/toc.md).
 If you need to connect to a NATS server using TLS, of course you will need the [TclTLS](https://core.tcl-lang.org/tcltls/index) package too.
 On Windows, these packages are normally included in Tcl installers, and on Linux they should be available from your distribution's package manager.